-Risk Factors for Wandering and Elopement
+Risk Factors for Wandering and Elopement in Nursing Homes

 This person is unsupervised and could be exposed to physical dangers while they wander.
 A wandering resident could suffer injuries if they fall or enter the wrong place.
 They could also get into trouble entering other residents’ rooms or walking off the property.

-Individual Risk Factors to Nursing Home Residents
+What Are the Individual Risk Factors for Nursing Home Elopement?

 There are many risk factors for wandering and elopement.
 These characteristics could indicate that a patient is more likely to wander or elope if left unsupervised for too long.